 Many of the sites now under protection would not have been preserved had they not been inscribed, monitored and supported by UNESCO and its Advisory Bodies.
 Often the international attention and enormous prestige associated with the World Heritage status have been critical in saving properties from the forces of destruction and neglect.

-However, a growing number of world heritage sites are endangered by development pressure, mass tourism, armed conflict, resource extraction, climate change, or construction activities, and by neglect and poor management.
+And yet, in spite of all efforts and successes, the preservation of the World Cultural and Natural Heritage remains a continuing challenge.
+A growing number of world heritage sites are endangered by development pressure, mass tourism, armed conflict, resource extraction, climate change or construction activities, and by neglect and poor management.

 With decreasing financial resources in many countries, the needs for monitoring, preserving, safeguarding, supporting and protecting the sites at times exceed the capacities of UNESCO and national governments.
 Recognition has grown that the more than 1,000 World Heritage Sites cannot be monitored and protected in the long run without the active involvement of the wider population.

 Time has long come for civil society to join hands with UNESCOs World Heritage Mission by actively identifying threats and addressing causes.
 The World Heritage must no longer be relegated to government offices and experts alone.
 Local communities, civil society and indigenous peoples should be supported by concerned citizens to protect their world heritage.

 Responsibility for cultural and natural heritage belongs, in the first place, to the people who live on or in the vicinity of a site.
 Safeguarding World Heritage Sites will be possible in the long term only by providing local communities with economic, educational and cultural benefits and thus creating a sense of ownership.